Prosecution, defense rest in Bowe Bergdahl's sentencing hearing

 Those are the dueling punishments the prosecution and defense asked for in Sgt.
 Bowe Bergdahl's sentencing hearing.

-Both sides gave closing arguments Thursday in the case involving Bergdahl, the US Army soldier who deserted from his outpost in 2009 and was captured by the Taliban hours later.
+Both sides gave closing arguments Thursday in the case involving Bergdahl, the US Army soldier who deserted from his Afghanistan outpost in 2009 and was captured by the Taliban hours later.

 After five years in captivity, Bergdahl was released in a controversial prisoner swap in exchange for five Guantanamo Bay detainees.
 The 31-year-old pleaded guilty last month to desertion and misbehavior before the enemy.

 While Bergdahl could face up to life in prison, the prosecution asked the judge, Army Col. Jeffery R. Nance, for a 14-year sentence.
-Bergdahl's defense attorneys asked for a punishment of a dishonorable discharge.
+Bergdahl's attorneys asked for a punishment of a dishonorable discharge.

-Defense witness: Bergdahl had PTSD before he enlisted
+Witness: Bergdahl had PTSD before he enlisted

+A lawyer for Bergdahl urged leniency, based in part on an undiagnosed mental illness experts said he suffered from when he fled.
+"Hypothetically, he probably should not have been in the Army," Capt.
+Nina Banks said in her closing argument.

+Bergdahl's guilty plea, along with the contrition he expressed in his testimony, shows he understands the error of his ways now better than he did then, Banks told the judge.

+"He apologized to those affected by the decision and tearfully expressed remorse," she said.
+"He did not leave out of malice."

-Defense witnesses took the stand this week, painting a picture of Bergdahl's life before he enlisted.
+Defense witnesses painted a picture of Bergdahl's life before he enlisted.

 Dr. Charles Morgan, a forensic psychiatrist and professor at the University of New Haven and Yale University, testified Wednesday that Bergdahl suffers from numerous mental illnesses, including schizotypal personality disorder and post-traumatic stress disorder.